itsamitkr/aws-terraform-managed-infrastructure/README.md

 ~~~
 terraform init
 ~~~
 List the resources to be created via the script.
 Allows users to review, before applying the plan.
+The command will prompt you for an `environment` name.
+Example environment names: `test`, `prod`, `dev`
 ~~~
 terrafomm plan
 ~~~